New Brunswick Provincial Nominee Program (NBPNP)

 - Must be currently living in New Brunswick;

-- Must have a valid language test scores in either English or French equal to Canadian Language Benchmark Level 7 (CLB 7).
+- Must have valid language test scores in either English or French equal to Canadian Language Benchmark Level 7 (CLB 7).

 Skilled Workers Stream